We are following NY state guidelines related to recent travel.- https://coronavirus.health.ny.gov/covid-19-travel-advisory

 *If you have been fully vaccinated (2+ weeks from 2nd dose, or the single Johnson & Johnson dose then the travel guidelines do not apply and you can be seen in the office at any point.

-Note: Medical Offices of Manhattan does not test or treat anyone under 18 years of age; This includes all COVID Tests.
+Note: Medical Offices of Manhattan do not test or treat anyone under 18 years of age; This includes all COVID Tests.

 Please note – we have been provided feedback that for certain travel a PCR test result is required within 72 hours.
-The PCR swab that we send to the lab comes back in 1-3 business days and also now have a rapid PCR with results in one hour!
+The PCR swab that we send to the lab comes back in 1-3 business days.
 Please check any travel requirements prior to scheduling to avoid any confusion.

 2/23- As the New York metro area starts to open up safely, and people begin to plan to attend various live events like sports and concerts, in most cases a PCR covid test is required within 72 hours.
-Currently, our turnaround time on these tests is 1-3 days from the lab and we also have a rapid PCR with results within 1 hour.
+Currently, our turnaround time on these tests is 1-3 days from the lab.

 Manhattan Cardiology Now Offers COVID-19 Antibody Testing